contentful/storageroom-to-contentful.rb/README.md

                 "input_type": "Symbol",
 ```
 #### Array
-Storageroom has a field type which is not directly referred to Contentful as the ```Array``` type.
+StorageRoom has a field type: ```Array``` which is not directly referred in Contentful.
-As a equivalent can be treated as a Symbols.
+As n equivalent it can be treated as a Symbols.
 To create a multiple ```Symbols``` you must change ```input_type``` to ```Array``` and add an additional parameter:
 ```"link": "Symbol"```

 #### Locale
-* Entry in Contetnful can be localized.
+* Entries in Contetnful can be localized.
-When importing Entry of Storagroom to Contentful, some entry may have attribute named as 'locale'.
+When importing Entry from StoragRoom to Contentful, some entry may have attribute named as 'locale'.
 If the value of this attribute will not be the same as the ```code``` of locale in Contentful, create entry fails.

 Example: